-The Executive Committee comprises three people (TTF or career NTTF): the Program Director of Undergraduate Studies, and the Director of Graduate Studies.
+The Executive Committee comprises three people (TTF or career NTTF): the Program Director, Director of Undergraduate Studies, and the Director of Graduate Studies.
 In the event that the Program Director is also serving in one of the other positions, another member of the core faculty will serve as the third member.
 The selection will be through a process of nomination (self or other) after which the core faculty will vote.
+The term of service will be for not less than two years unless the Director is no longer serving in a dual capacity, at which point the position will revert to the DGS or DUS.